microsoft/ray-on-aml/README.md

 __Better control of ray versions and ray packages by user__

-- Users no longer need to use fixed packages that comes with Ray-On-AML.
-However user need to specify packages in the constructure of the Ray-On-AML class.
+- Users no longer need to use fixed ray packages that comes with Ray-On-AML.
+You can specify ray components and versions to use in ``getRay()`` method.

 __Ability to mount inputs and outputs to ray cluster (with AML v2) for interactive use__